Caregiving and Codependency: How to Care Without Losing Yourself

 Warning Signs to Watch For

-Ignoring their own physical or mental health
+Ignoring your own physical or mental health

 Breaking the Cycle

-Boundaries: Learning to say no without guilt is essential.
+Boundaries: Learning to say no without guilt.

 From Surviving to Thriving